taaqat/demand-foresight-trend-report-generator/README.md

 First, user filters desired raw news data by **querying III database with keyword boolean combination**.
 User would be informed with the queried raw news data and then decide whether proceed or redo the query step.

-Then, if user decided to proceed, the page that asks user to input options.
+Then, if user decided to proceed, the page that asks user to input options would be shown.
 Aside from output format, more customizable options are provided, including **desired analysis columns** and **theme color** of pptx slide.

 Subsequent process of generation is basically the same with STEEP page.